HAS-Tools-Fall2021/Course-Materials/README.md

 Refer to the **Forecast** repo for all information and materials relevant for the forecast Competition.

+Check out D2l for announcements and grades

+Videos also posted on D2l

 ____
 ## Class documents:
 - This section will be expanded throughout the course as we build class resources